theta360developers/plugin-guide/docs/fisheye.md

 Follow this process:

-1. build apk in Android Studio
+1. Build apk in Android Studio
-2. use Vysor or the Ricoh desktop app to uninstall the existing plug-in application
+2. Use Vysor or the Ricoh desktop app to uninstall the existing plug-in application
-3. use adb install -r app-debug.apk to install the new apk you just built
+3. Use adb install -r app-debug.apk to install the new apk you just built

 #### 9. Create Single HDR Image

-Use picturenaut to merge the 7 images into a single HDR image.
+Use Picturenaut to merge the 7 images into a single HDR image.

 ![Picturenaut with 7 images](example/img/fisheye/picturenaut.png)